0pointr/quickerd/README.md

 How to use ?
 ---
 To use quickerd you first have to write a ERD description file.
-A ERD descr. file contains two basic elements -
+A ERD descr. file contains three basic elements -
 * Variable declaration / definition
 * Table specification
 * Relationship Specification